racket/rhombus/enforestation/0000-enforestation.md

 Shrubbery notation distinguishes identifiers and operators, but operators are bound at the Racket level in identifier form (i.e., the identifier that has the same characters as the operator).
-Operator bindings come in two flavors: plain operators, where the argument expression(s) of the operator are delivered to a converted in parsed form, or operator transformers, where the unparsed stream of terms after the operators is delivered to the transformer procedure.
+Operator mappings come in two flavors: plain operators, where the argument expression(s) of the operator are delivered to a converted in parsed form, or operator transformers, where the unparsed stream of terms after the operators is delivered to the transformer procedure.
 For an